-I’m supposed to be traveling around France right now, but because of the pandemic right now, it’s been postponed.
+I’m supposed to be traveling around France right now, but because of the pandemic, it’s been postponed.
 But lucky for you, I still have some awesome France content for you!

 I was planning my trip to France because one of my brothers was studying abroad in Nantes, and I was going to visit him when he finished his semester so we could travel around.
 The rest of my family visited him earlier in the semester before the pandemic happened, so they’re sharing their awesome trip with you guys!
 This guest post on one week in France visiting places from Paris to La Rochelle was written by my younger sister Elena with photos by my mom, who you might remember teamed up for a post on a week in Bavaria!
 So enjoy this post from Elena and my family’s itinerary for one week in France 🙂